simplex-chat/simplex-chat/blog/20220511-simplex-chat-v2-images-files.md

 ## New in version 2.0 - sending images and files privately

 To send image and files SimpleX Chat uses privacy-preserving system components, both in iOS and Android apps.
-We do not ask for permission to access the whole catalogue of files, as, for example, Signal and Telegram do.
+We do not ask for permission to access multiple or selected files, as, for example, Signal and Telegram do - it compromises either privacy or convenience.

 How does it work?
-The gallery and files are accessed from a system provided dialogue that runs in a separate process and provides a temporary URI to access only one file selected by the user, only until the app is restarted.
+The gallery and files are accessed from a system provided dialogue that runs in a separate process, and provides a temporary URI to access only one file selected by the user, only until the app is restarted.

 To make file and images work for mobile apps we made a breaking change in SimpleX Chat core.
 The current version can exchange files with the previous version 1.6 of the terminal app, but not with the previous version.